Our sustainability approach and progress

 Sustainable product design and reducing emissions

-Our companies are now well underway with their initial Scope 1 & 2 emissions reduction plans to support our Group targets where relevant.
-We have made good progress towards these targets, by the end of FY23 we had already exceeded our 2030 Scope 1 & 2 target to reduce our emissions by 42% by 2030.
+Our companies have well established Scope 1 & 2 emissions reduction plans to support our Group targets.
+We have made good progress towards these targets, by the end of FY23 we had already exceeded our target to reduce Scope 1 and 2 emissions by 42% by 2030.

-Reduction in Scope 1 & 2 emissions
+Scope 1 & 2 reduction from 2020 baseline

 Renewable electricity

-Target: 80% by 2025
+(Target: 80% by 2025)

 We recognise that all of our activities have an environmental impact.
 Our key impacts have been identified as emissions to air and water, water and energy consumption, and waste production, and since 2005 we have reported annual data at a Group level on greenhouse gas emissions, total water consumption, and total solid and liquid waste production.
 Please see our ESG Data Supplement.

-All Group companies are encouraged to undertake ISO 14001 accreditation, where warranted.
-We collate data from our companies every two years to estimate the proportion of the Group’s sites that are covered by an ISO 14001 accreditation and will do so again in 2025.
-For 2023, the estimate was 20% of sites, contributing 24% of revenue (2022: 17% sites, 22% revenue).
+All Group companies are encouraged to undertake ISO 14001 accreditation, where warranted, and will do so again in 2025.
+For 2025, the estimate was 19% of sites, contributing to 29% of revenue (2023: 20% sites, 22% revenue).

 While our total water withdrawal is low compared to peers, water conservation is a key issue for some of our stakeholders and a higher profile issue for Halma due to our water analysis and treatment companies.
 Companies in high water stress areas are expected to take measures to reduce water consumption, for example by installing water efficient taps and low-flow toilets, monitoring water usage and setting usage targets.